Age-Old Wisdom meets Modern Tools

 Unusual Squash and Gourds for the Thanksgiving Displays

 Colorful squash and gourds are signs of Thanksgiving to me—harking back to the Pilgrims—and the Thanksgiving table would not be complete without them.
-I especially love discovering the unusual varieties—warts and all!
+Here are some unusual varieties to look out for—warts and all—and ways to these natural decorations in the home for displays and centerpieces.

 Unusual Pumpkin and Gourd Varieties